TiiZss/BreakingLab/README.md

 ##### Mac
 If you want to install Docker in your Mac, please follow this guide: https://docs.docker.com/desktop/install/mac-install/

-##### Windows
-If you want to install Docker in your Windows, please follow this guide: https://docs.docker.com/desktop/install/windows-install/

 #### 3) Start an app on localhost
 Now you can start and stop one or more of these apps on your system.